ViolaCrellin/CV/ViolaCrellin.md

 ## "Ideas"

-Whatever "ideas" are, apparently I have a lot of them.
-I'm probably more pre-disposed to flexing my creative muscle.
+Whatever "ideas" are, apparently I have a lot of them (sometimes they're good).
+I'm pre-disposed to flexing my creative muscle.
 I enjoy a brainstorm and bouncing off other people to really push the limits of what an "idea" is (whatever an "idea" is anyway).

 #### Where I Came Up With "Ideas"